Hebabo/Login_Signup/README.md

-# Hello World Flutter App
+# LogIn & Sign up

 A simple Flutter project that demonstrates a modern login and sign-up UI with validation.
 This app is ideal for learning and experimenting with basic Flutter widgets, form handling, and responsive layouts.